department-of-veterans-affairs/ves-event-bus-developer-portal/docs/produce-events.md

 ## Logs

 Logs are stored within a LightHouse Delivery Infrastructure (LHDI) AWS S3 bucket.
 Only LHDI admins with AWS access can access this bucket and its content.
-Although producers and consumers will not have access to the S3 bucket directly, logs are available via [Datadog (must have VA LightHouseDI DataDog access to view)](https://lighthousedi.ddog-gov.com/).
+Although producers and consumers will not have access to the S3 bucket directly, logs are available via [LHDI's Datadog instance (must have VA LightHouseDI DataDog access to view)](https://lighthousedi.ddog-gov.com/).

 Datadog is a monitoring and analytics tool that is used within the VA.
 LHDI team members are admins within the Datadog space where the Event Bus metrics and logs are available.
 To request access to Datadog, complete the HelpDesk form on the ServiceNow Portal at [ECC (Enterprise Command Center) Monitoring Services - your IT Service Portal (must be on the VA network to view)](https://gcc02.safelinks.protection.outlook.com/?url=https%3A%2F%2Fyourit.va.gov%2Fva%3Fid%3Dsc_cat_item%26sys_id%3D4cdf488b1ba4fcd412979796bc4bcb74&data=05%7C01%7C%7Ccb701e4e7fc944b6041308dbeacea9aa%7Ce95f1b23abaf45ee821db7ab251ab3bf%7C0%7C0%7C638361945550254440%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000%7C%7C%7C&sdata=sJfq3j8vnXwdtuQrfY%2FBaRttaqyOpKA6X17O8TMK9ug%3D&reserved=0).